bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="aggregation-functions"></a>
 ## Aggregation Functions

+When terms of a plural sub-collection are accessed, those terms are plural with regards to the current collection.
+For example, if each nation in `Nations` has multiple `customers`, and each customer has a single `acctbal`, then `customers.acctbal` is plural with regards to `Nations` and cannot be used in any calculations when the current context is `Nations`.
+The exception to this is when `customers.acctbal` is made singular with regards to `Nations` by aggregating it.

-Normally, functions in PyDough maintain the cardinality of their inputs.
-Aggregation functions instead take in an argument that can be plural and aggregates it into a singular value with regards to the current context.
-Below is each function currently supported in PyDough that can aggregate plural values into a singular value.
+Aggregation functions are a special set of functions that, when called on their inputs, convert them from plural to singular.
+Below is each aggregation function currently supported in PyDough.

 <!-- TOC --><a name="sum"></a>
 ### SUM